-&lt;sup>3 The Revolving Acquisition Fund is provisionally cited because it is where the payments in lieu currently go.
+3 The Revolving Acquisition Fund is provisionally cited because it is where the payments in lieu currently go.
 Task force members pointed out, however, that the range of available uses for the money is narrow, that it has to be replaced within six months, that the use is at the discretion of the City Manager, and that for those and other reasons it might be advisable to redesign this fund or even create a different one to use in conjunction with this ordinance.
 The task force recommends asking the three affordable housing nonprofits to propose the changes they would like to see.
-Many questions remain about this section.
+4 Many questions remain about this section.
 There is tension between the public's interest in being assured that the affordable units will be of appropriate size as well as appropriately sited within the development; and the developer's need to have flexibility as the actual project takes shape.
-A question also remains for cases in which lots permitted as part of a subdivision application are designated as sites for affordable units in the
+A question also remains for cases in which lots permitted as part of a subdivision application are designated as sites for affordable units in the future, but nothing in the present can be known about that development.

-$^5$ Exactly which fees to waive is a policy determination.
-The Council may want to request information about the reduced revenue from relevant
+5 Exactly which fees to waive is a policy determination.
+The Council may want to request information about the reduced revenue from relevant departments (Planning, Inspections and Engineering) and from the City Attorney.

-&lt;sup>6 A member of the task force raised the question of whether, if the applicant chooses not to take advantage of the density credits, the percentage of
+6 A member of the task force raised the question of whether, if the applicant chooses not to take advantage of the density credits, the percentage of that applicant's affordable housing obligation would be reduced.

-$^7$ The task force wrestled with this issue.
+7 The task force wrestled with this issue.
 While it was reluctant to get too restrictive about the size of the affordable units, it recognized in principle the community's' interest in ensuring that the affordable units are sized properly to be marketable and comfortable to the folks who live in them.
-A related concern is the design of the units: how can the process be constructed so as to avoid the construction of poorly designed (unmarketable as
+A related concern is the design of the units: how can the process be constructed so as to avoid the construction of poorly designed (unmarketable as well as uncomfortable) units?

-&lt;sup>8 The task force discussed whether it would be appropriate here to indicate to the applicant that, as a matter of policy, the Council prefers that the
+8 The task force discussed whether it would be appropriate here to indicate to the applicant that, as a matter of policy, the Council prefers that the off-site affordable housing be in a nearby neighborhood.